Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

 Down → light and compact

-Synthetic → better function in moisture, but larger packing volume
+Synthetic → better performance in moisture, but larger packing volume

 For spring, summer and autumn